kporwit/singval_mitigator/README.md

 If verbosity is greater than 0 output from original script will be printed.

-create_alpha function returns lists of 1's if majorization is not satisfied.Otherwise matrix with prescribed eigenvalues and singular values is returned.
+create_alpha function returns lists of 1's if majorization is not satisfied.
+Otherwise matrix with prescribed eigenvalues and singular values is returned.